Gered Mankowitz: Life and career

-Mankowitz was born as the first of four sons on 3 August 1946 in London, England, to the English writer Wolf Mankowitz and Ann Margaret Seligman.
+Gered W. Mankowitz was born as the first of four sons on 3 August 1946 in London, England, to the English writer Wolf Mankowitz and Ann Margaret Seligman.
 After attending multiple schools throughout his education, Mankowitz dropped out of school at 15 years of age, without any proper qualifications.
 However, his natural photography gifts were discovered on a school trip to the Netherlands by the photographer Tom Blau.
 Blau offered Mankowitz an apprenticeship, and after a few months on the job, he had worked in all the departments, and began taking assignments.
-In 1962, Mankowitz began taking photos professionally in Barbados, and when he returned to London, he took a position in the Parisian fashion world, but quickly realized that that style of photography was not for him.
+In 1962, Mankowitz began taking photos professionally in Barbados, and when he returned to London, he worked briefly in fashion, but quickly realized that that style of photography was not for him.
 In 1963, he broke into the music photography industry, and felt at home being able to work with artists his own age.
-At the end of that same year, Mankowitz opened his own studio.
+Early that year, Mankowitz opened his own studio.